worthmine/Text-vCard-Precisely/README.md

 # for under perl-5.12.5

 This module uses `\P{ascii}` in regexp so You have to use 5.12.5 and later

-And this module uses Data::Validate::URI and it has bug on 5.8.x. so I can't support them

 # SEE ALSO